 – a guided excursion from/to Punta Cana with all services included

-– getting to Bayahibe on your own (by rental car, public transport or taxi) and take a boat tour from there (with all services included)
+– getting to Bayahibe on your own (by rental car, public transport or taxi) and take a Isla Saona excursion from Bayahibe* (with all services included)

-– getting to Bayahibe on your own and take the public boat or a private boat to Mano Juan, the only village on the island (this is not a tourist excursion)
+– getting to Bayahibe on your own and take the public boat (as described above) or a private boat to Mano Juan, the only village on the island (this is not a tourist excursion)

 – flying by helicopter from Punta Cana to Isla Saona